RaThorat/ner_model_prodigy/README.md

 Creation of virtual environment (prodigy-env) in ubuntu

-Step.
-Open the folder in terminal, where you want to create virtual environment with (ctrl+alt+t)
+Step: Open the folder in terminal, where you want to create virtual environment with (ctrl+alt+t)

-Step. type in the terminal
+Step: type in the terminal

 python3 -m venv prodigy-env

-Step.
-(You can see that there is prodigy-env in the folder you have opened in the terminal)
+Step: (You can see that there is prodigy-env in the folder you have opened in the terminal)

-Step.
-How to open prodi.gy environment?
+Step: How to open prodi.gy environment?
 Open the folder where your prodigy-env folder is and then type following:

 source prodigy-env/bin/activate

-Step.
-You will see that on the left side of the terminal that you are in the virtual environment
+Step: You will see that on the left side of the terminal that you are in the virtual environment

 Start annotating with new text

-Step.
-Download en_core_web_sm or en_core_web_lg model for annotating by typing 'pip install model_name' in the virtual environment.
+Step: Download en_core_web_sm or en_core_web_lg model for annotating by typing 'pip install model_name' in the virtual environment.

-Step.
-Keep your text ready in the folder where virtual environment is (this is not necessary if you know the path to file).
+Step: Keep your text ready in the folder where virtual environment is (this is not necessary if you know the path to file).

-Step Type the command from prodigy website to annotate
+Step: Type the command from prodigy website to annotate

 prodigy ner.manual test_dataset en_core_web_lg /home/gebruiker/anaconda3/envs/test.txt - label PERSON,ORG,PRODUCT
 where,